-Have you noticed how territorial and habitual humans can be?
+Have you noticed how habitual humans can be?

 How many times do you visit the supermarket and park in the same spot?